liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/04-configuring-the-patching-tool/02-patching-tool-basic-configuration.markdown

     [Patching Tool Advanced Configuration](/docs/7-2/deploy/-/knowledge_base/d/patching-tool-advanced-configuration))

 Automatic configuration generates the configuration files by looking for
-@product@ files in the local file system.
+@sharepoint@ files in the local file system.
 By default the Patching Tool looks for them in its parent folder.
 To start the process, run this command in your Patching Tool folder (`patching-tool`):